Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Extension to Non-Trivial Viewpoints

 \subsubsection{Results}

-After 75k training steps, the \textit{hybrid} model performs very similar to the top-down case: $19.4\,\%$ translation error and $37.2\,\%$ error in rotation, as compared to $19.3\,\%$ and $36.1\,\%$ in the top-down case.
+After 75k training steps, the \textit{hybrid} model trained on the new viewpoint performs very similar to the one from the top-down case: $19.4\,\%$ translation error and $37.2\,\%$ error in rotation, as compared to $19.3\,\%$ and $36.1\,\%$ in the top-down case.
 The only notable difference is that the error in predicted position climbs from 0.32\,mm to 1.12\,mm.
 This can be partially explained by the inaccuracy introduced when converting from pixel coordinates to world coordinates.
-It can also be an effect of the perspective distortion, that influences shape and size of the objects depending on how close they are to the camera.
+Another problem could be perspective distortion, as it influences shape and size of the objects depending on how close they are to the camera.
 In relation to the size of the object, an error of around 1\,mm is however still very small.